 After I played the game I did some research and learned that this type of emotional response was the exact intention of the games inventor, Fumito Ueda.
 So kudos to him for making a gaming experience so amazing that I felt it necessary to google and learn more after the fact.
 Anyhoo.
 When it comes down to it, the graphics are early second generation...acceptable but certainly lacking by todays standards.
 I played the 'remastered' edition for ps3.
 I have no idea how much better it is than the original ps2 version.
 I doubt the change was that drastic if even noticeable.
 The puzzles you need to solve to get from room to room aren't difficult except to say that the game offers no hints.
 You have to figure out each goal on your own.
 Other than "escape the castle", you wont get any short term objectives or directions.
 The game is just long enough to make you miss Yorda when you lose her, plus the effort you will put in to getting her back.

 If you want to play a game where the reward of the game has nothing to do with the effort you put into beating it and everything to do with the emotional experience of taking a journey that enhances who you are as a person, then I seriously recommend checking out Ico.
-It's that good - and I am not nearly as queer as I sound when I talk about it.
-So whats that tell you?
+It's that good.

 More Recent Stories